D1 FERTILE {{ cycleWheelDayAnchor }}

 Formula Core:

-C Average cycle length in days, accepted from 20 through 60 Average cycle length
+C Average cycle length, in days 20 to 60

-Current cycle overrun A warning appears when days since last period exceed the average cycle length.
-The next-period estimate may already be stale.
+Current cycle overrun Days since the last period start exceed the average cycle length.
+The next-period estimate may be stale and the period date should be updated.

 Accuracy and Privacy Notes:

-The calculation runs in the browser.
-After you edit the form, cycle details may appear in the page URL for sharing or revisiting the same settings, and exported JSON or screenshots can include sensitive dates.
-Avoid sharing those artifacts unless you are comfortable disclosing the cycle information they contain.
+The calculation runs in the browser, and there is no tool-specific server lookup for the dates shown.
+After you edit the form, cycle details may be added to the page URL for sharing or revisiting the same setup, and CSV, DOCX, JSON, or chart downloads can include sensitive dates.
+Treat shared links and exported files as personal health information.

 Worked Examples: